-The Appraisal of General Practitioners (GPs) in Wales is managed by the Revalidation Support Unit (RSU) at the Wales Deanery.
+The Appraisal of General Practitioners (GPs) in Wales is managed by HEIW's Revalidation Support Unit (RSU).
 The service is provided on behalf of the Health Boards under a Service Level Agreement with the Welsh Government.

 The aim of the RSU is to manage and deliver quality assured annual appraisal to every eligible GP with a prescribed connection to a Responsible Officer in Wales via the online appraisal system (Medical Appraisal Revalidation System – MARS).

 The Objectives of Appraisal (as agreed in All Wales Medical Appraisal Policy) are as follows:

 1. Appraisal is a professional, formative and developmental process.
 It is about identifying development needs, not performance management.
 It is a positive process to give doctors feedback on their past performance, to chart continuing progress and identify development needs.